 This brings us to another point—how long should the music be?
 That depends.
 Most processionals tend to be about a minute in length, though this can vary quite a bit.
 If you are getting married at a tiny Chapel, it is quite different than getting married at a huge Cathedral.
 The same goes for if you are getting married at a winery, and the wedding party and bride only have a short walk to the front, or they could also have an extremely long walk.
 Again, this is where our experience comes into play.
 If the bride and groom choose an existing song in our repertoire, we will be able to fit the song or end at an appropriate point as previously discussed.
 If the client requests a custom arrangement, we will most often suggest selections about a 1 minute or less section of the music, and again, we can tailor that to the length of the processional.

-Scenario 4: a large Church ceremony.
+A large Church ceremony.
 This presents a few interesting possibilities for processional music.
 The first thing that we recommend is to ask the Church about their policies regarding music.
 Some churches will allow couples to choose pop and classical music, while some allow only classical, and others allow only religious classical music, and have an even narrower list for couples to choose from.
 As well, some churches require that you use their organist alone, or in conjunction with other musicians like Duo d’Amore.
 Let’s imagine that your church requires the use of their organist, as this option can be unique.
 We love working with organists, and this allows for an even grander and more varied sound throughout the wedding ceremony.
 In our experience, the organist will most often perform music during the prelude before the ceremony starts (more on that later) as well as during any intercessional music (such as hymns etc.) Our string ensemble will most often either trade off music during the ceremony, where the strings will play for the celebration of the gifts, and the organist will play for the offering or vice versa.
 And during some of the high points in the ceremony, such as the processional, we will often play together.
 Another important piece of information is that when we play with the organist our setup location is most often right next to the organist in the choir loft.
 For us this gives us good visual communication, not to mention a birds-eye view of the ceremony.
 For your guests (as they can’t see us) it gives them a very unexpected and welcome surprise, as the music really carries from the balcony throughout the church.

 Here is an example of what a Church might have on their list of appropriate processional music: